 Questions and Answers

 What is Interstitial Cystitis?

 Interstitial cystitis is a medical condition that can cause bladder pain and pressure.
-It’s one of the diseases that make up painful bladder syndrome, and it often leads to frequent urination.
+It’s one of the diseases that make up painful bladder syndrome, and it often leads to frequent and urgent urination.
 Interstitial cystitis can reduce your quality of life if it’s left untreated.